-Jan 12, 2018 — Facebook announced a major News Feed algorithm change this week.
-I’ll be updating this post accordingly very soon.
+Jan 12, 2018 — Facebook announced a major News Feed algorithm change.
+Take this advice with a grain of salt.

 Which is the better place to host a weekly Facebook Live video series: your business page with 200 likes, or your personal profile with 800 friends?